Hbretonniere/interactive_plots/tutorials/basics.md

 ```

 ### Look what we've done :
 The type of click is stored in the `button` method of `event`.
-We have just changed the marker style depending if we are right clicking (`button = 1`) or left clicking(`button = 3`).
+We have just changed the marker style depending if we are right clicking (`button == 1`) or left clicking (`button == 3`).
 We've also played a bit with the `xdata` method to change the color of the point regarding the position we clicked.

-There is other type of click (double clicking, scrolling up or scrolling down), but they are unfortunatly unavailable on jupyter notebook.
+There are other types of click (double clicking, scrolling up or scrolling down), but they are unfortunatly unavailable on jupyter notebook.
 We'll go trough them on other tutorials using ipython or any python interpreter.

 ### Let's learn a last thing in this basic tutorial !
 We've seen earlier that the `canvas`' `mpl_connect` method has an `'button_press_event'` argument.
 Well, it can also detects other behaviours, like the release of a click, the movement onto the figure or even detects when you leave the figure.